-6 Board meetings, 6 meetings of the Supervisory Council and 1 regular Shareholders' General Meeting took place in 2013.
-On these occasions, an auditing firm was selected and the Consolidated Financial Statements for 2012 were approved.
+5 Board meetings, 4 meetings of the Supervisory Council and 1 regular Shareholders' General Meeting took place in 2014.
+On these occasions, an auditing firm was selected and the Consolidated Financial Statements for 2013 were approved.
 During the course of the meetings of the Board and those of the Supervisory Council, a decision was made to establish a subsidiary company in Lithuania, and the issues of long-term asset acquisition, the extension of existing bank credit and the pledging of assets were discussed.

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on